esrrhs/pingtunnel/README_EN.md

     -sock5    Turn on sock5 forwarding, default 0 is off

-    -maxconn  the max num of connections, default 1000

-    -maxprt   max process thread in server, default 100

-    -maxprb   max process thread's buffer in server, default 1000

     -profile  Enable performance detection on the specified port.
 The default 0 is not enabled.

-    -conntt   The timeout period for the server to initiate a connection to the destination address.
-The default is 1000ms.

     -s5filter Set the forwarding filter in the sock5 mode.
 The default is full forwarding.
 For example, setting the CN indicates that the Chinese address is not forwarded.